askap-craco/craco-python/mpitests/README.md

 ## Two transmitters and two receivers running on the same node, receivers run on the same process, transmitters run on seperate processes, with only one node

+The demo here has all transmitters and receivers running on the same network interface.

 1. Bring up Python virtual environment with `source /data/seren-01/fast/den15c/venv3.7/bin/activate`
 2. Go to directory `/data/seren-01/fast/den15c/craco-python/mpitests`
 3. Run `mpirun -c 3 run_cluster_messages.py --nrx 1 --nlink 2 --method rdma --msg-size 65_536 --num-blks 10 --num-cmsgs 100 --nmsg 1_000_000` there to execute `run_cluster_messages.py` with MPI.